-Canon 6D Mark II versus Leica SL
+Canon 6D Mark II vs Leica SL

 The Canon EOS 6D Mark II and the Leica SL (Typ 601) are two enthusiast cameras that were revealed to the public, respectively, in June 2017 and October 2015.
 The 6D Mark II is a DSLR, while the SL is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 26 megapixel, whereas the Leica provides 24 MP.
+The Canon has a resolution of 26 megapixels, whereas the Leica provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica SL is somewhat smaller (4 percent) than the Canon 6D Mark II.
 However, the SL is markedly heavier (11 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.